Pacuwu/Signal-Simulator-Demo-Mode/README.md

 # Signal-Simulator-Demo-Mode
 Magisk module that simulates signal and network by taking advantage of the Android demo mode that is randomized every 30 seconds

+NOTICE: THIS MODULE DOES NOT PROVIDE A REAL NETWORK OR SIGNAL; IT TAKES ADVANTAGE OF ANDROID'S DEMO MODE.